APP-Students/Pattern/developer-relations/ISSUE_TEMPLATE/bug_report.md

 **Issue Comments**
 <!-- Might want to leave this as instructions for any replies to your issue -->
-If you're also experiencing this issue please add any additional context that is useful, the developer impact to yourself, and the player impact to your users.
+If you're also experiencing this issue please add any additional context that is useful, the developer impact to yourself, and the client impact to your users.
 As an example, if spectator-v4 isn't working it might affect a scouting site, but it could also affect a mobile app or site to share replays.
 Give the context on how this issue affects your project.